open-policy-agent/opa/docs/book/bundles.md

 ensure that OPA has an up-to-date copy of policies and data required for enforcement at all times.

+OPA can only be configured to download one bundle at a time.
+You cannot configure OPA to download multiple bundles.
+If you need to provide OPA with data or policies from multiple sources, you should merge the data and policies within your bundle service.

 See the [Configuration Reference](configuration.md) for configuration details.

 ## Bundle Service API